Theft Under Texas Law

-Whether you are a victim of theft or have been charged with it, it will help you to know what the law says about Theft in Texas.
+Whether you are a victim of theft or have been charged with it unfairly, it will help you to know what the law says about theft in Texas.

 Theft involves taking an asset, money, services, or any kind of property that is capable of being stolen from the owner without his or her consent.
 The intention is usually to deprive the owner of the item permanently.
 The intention of the thief might be to keep the property permanently, sell it to another person, destroy it, or abandon it in circumstances where it will not be retrieved.

 In other circumstances, theft does not need to be permanent deprivation of property.
 Stealing something with the intention of using it for a given period then returning it later is also theft.
 This can be the case of stealing someone’s car to use for a short time then abandoning it in a place where the owner can find it.